Hey! Say! JUMP: 2017–present

 The song "Over the Top" was announced as the new opening theme song for the anime タイムボカン24 (Time Bokan 24).

 To honor the group's tenth anniversary, the greatest hits album Hey!
 Say!
 JUMP 2007-2017 I/O was released on July 26, 2017, featuring all 23 singles from their first ten years.

 "Maeomuke" was released on February 14, 2018, and was the theme song for the drama The Kitazawas: We Mind Our Own Business, which starred Yamada.

 In April 2021, Okamoto announce he would leave the group to pursue an acting career, remaining as part of the agency.

 On October 12, 2023, Hey!
 Say!
 JUMP announced through their fan club that they would no longer be performing the song "Ultra Music Power", their debut song, as a consequence of the agency's sexual abuse scandal, citing the lyric line "J!
 Johnny's!" as the reason.
 They also stated they won't change the group name as they never considered the "J" in "JUMP" as "Johnny's" and will continue to perform as Hey!
 Say!
 JUMP.

 On August 28, 2025, Yuto Nakajima announced his graduation from the group to seek an acting career.
 According to the Starto Entertainment post, he is to open a personal fan club in October, date pending.

 On October 3, 2025, Hey！Say！JUMP announced their Halloween digital single "Ghost" to be released on October 8, together with a music video coreographed by Travis Japan's Kaito Miyachika and dancer Riehata's group RHT.'s Macoto.
 In addition, everyone that downloads the song from the different music download service and registers in the special page within the application period, will receive an original image as a gift.
 Image vary depending on the download site chosen.

+On December 12, 2025, it was announced that Hey!
+Say!
+Jump's new song "Run This World" would be used for a collaboration cm with Japan Racing Association for the 70th Arima Kinen special project "Dive into Arima".

+Previous to the celebration of their 20th anniversary, the group embarks in a special project.
+Hey!
+Say!
+JUMP One Night Voyage has the members divided by pairs and travelling to different countries in Asia.
+The members' mission for the trip is to "experience the vibrant culture of Asia and imprint the 'beautiful sunrise' into their memories" and "further deepen the bonds between the members."
+The project was broadcast on MBS in the form of three episodes airing in August and September 2026.
+They are a summary of a 10–episode series streamed on Netflix following the on–air broadcasts.